I-am-Lemuel/I-am-Lemuel/README.md

 I-am-Lemuel@github
 -------------------------
-💻 In my last year as Computer Science student at the Bit-academy 📚 I have 1 year of work experience as junior software developer 📝 Strong interest in Cybersecurity, Linux and Web Development 🔭 Working on school & side projects
+💻 In my last year as Computer Science student at the Bit-Academy 📚 I have 1 year of work experience as junior software developer 📝 Strong interest in Cybersecurity, Linux and Web Development 🔭 Working on school & side projects